GYG-be/gyg-be.github.io/ReadingList.md

 # Develop your OWN reading list of 25 things to read ... curate content, OWN that list, be in control and ready to read to control what is going into your brain.

-1. Learn how to learn on your own, learn by teaching others, study the process for how the best MOOCs/wikis/content repositoriess were created
+1. Learn how to learn on your own, learn by teaching others, study the process for how the best MOOCs/wikis/content repositories were created
-2. Git, Git foundations, Git flow, Git mastery, Github, taking Git to the next level
+2. Work on ways to be more empathetic, become a listening leader, find ways to accelerate kindness by helping those who help others
-3. Lock at the world of blogging, writing, publishin; evaluate ASCIIdoctor, Amazon or O'Reilly Atlas publishing platforms
+3. [Git](https://www.youtube.com/watch?v=ZDR433b0HJY), distributed control systems and Git foundations, Git branching and flow, [Git mastery](https://github.com/progit/progit2), Github, [Github jobs API](https://jobs.github.com/api), the [GitHub blog](https://github.com/blog), taking Git to the next level
-4. Work on being more empathetic, become a listening leader
+4. Look at social media and platforms for managing social media like [Hootsuite](https://hootsuite.com/dashboard) to [effectively network professionally](https://www.safaribooksonline.com/library/view/manage-your-job/9781680501377/chap14.xhtml) and manage the ROI of your social media as you LISTEN with analytics and tracking tools
-5. Look at social media and platforms for managing social media like Hootsuite; LISTEN with analytics and tracking tools
+5. Lock at the world of writing and publishing [beyond microblogging and blogging]; evaluate ASCIIdoctor, Amazon or O'Reilly Atlas publishing platforms
-6. Look at important cultural developments, eg. Bitcoin culture and cryptocurrencies; study the distributed, decentralized architecture of blockchain database technology
+6. Look at important cultural developments, eg. [Bitcoin](https://www.safaribooksonline.com/library/view/mastering-bitcoin/9781491902639/) technological stack and how it has driven culture and cryptocurrencies; study the distributed, decentralized architecture of [blockchain](https://www.youtube.com/playlist?list=PLb68nxJHvj10JvS-lebOb-FHHeWUMpwKO) database technology
 7. Lifehack, find ways to optimize your workflow, your calendars, your todo lists, your inboxes; do a better job of using chat especially if connected to repositories, capture notes with Evernote
 8. Become more fit, become tougher, find ways to eliminate your health/wellness weaknesses
 9. Become more aware of nutrition, cooking, nutrigenomics; sample your microbiome